What Is a Factor Rate?

 What is a good factor rate for a business loan?

 Factor rates for short-term business funding typically range from 1.10 to 1.50.
-Rates below 1.20 are considered strong.
-Rates between 1.20 and 1.35 are average.
+Rates below 1.20 are an anomaly and a great deal.
+Rates between 1.20 and 1.30 are good.
+Between 1.30 and 1.40 is average.
 Anything above 1.40 is expensive and usually reserved for higher-risk profiles.
-Your rate depends on credit score, revenue, time in business, and industry.
+Your rate depends on credit score, revenue, time in business, industry, and the health of your bank statements.

 Can I negotiate a factor rate?